thoughtspot/thoughtspot.github.io/_release/deprecation.md

 {: id="de-support-7-1-1"}
 ## De-supported in 7.1.1
-The 7.1.1 release of ThoughtSpot Software, targeted for October 2021 (GA), will drop support for the following features.
+The 7.1.1 release of ThoughtSpot Software, targeted for November 2021 (GA), will drop support for the following features.

 <dl><dlentry><dt>Learn how to use ThoughtSpot Pinboard</dt>
 <dd>This Pinboard contains search replays created in the system.
 The Replay Search feature is also de-supported in 7.1.1.
 Customers currently use <strong>Replay search</strong> and the <strong>Learn how to use ThoughtSpot Pinboard</strong> to learn how to use ThoughtSpot's search on data.
 As an alternative, starting in 7.0.1, use <a href="https://docs.thoughtspot.com/7.0/end-user/onboarding/search-assist.html">Search Assist</a> to learn how to use ThoughtSpot search on <a href="https://docs.thoughtspot.com/7.0/admin/worksheets/search-assist-coach.html">your company's data</a>.</dd></dlentry>